-The SBOREN bit is only available when the BOREN1:BOREN0 configuration bits = 01; otherwise it is disabled and reads as '0'.
-See 1: Section 4.4 "Brown-out Reset (BOR)".
+1: The SBOREN bit is only available when the BOREN1:BOREN0 Configuration bits = 01; otherwise, it is disabled and reads as '0'.
+See Section 4.4 "Brown-out Reset (BOR)"

-These registers and/or bits are not implemented on 28-pin devices and are read as '0'.
-Reset values are shown for 40/44-pin devices; 2: individual unimplemented bits should be interpreted as
+2: These registers and/or bits are not implemented on 28-pin devices and are read as '0'.
+Reset values are shown for 40/44-pin devices; individual unimplemented bits should be interpreted as '-

-The PLLEN bit is only available in specific oscillator configuration; otherwise it is disabled and reads as '0'.
-See Section 2.6.4 "PLL in 3: INTOSC Modes".
+3: The PLLEN bit is only available in specific oscillator configurations; otherwise, it is disabled and reads as '0'.
+See Section 2.6.4 "PLL in INTOSC Modes".

-The RE3 bit is only available when Master Clear Reset is disabled (MCLRE configuration bit = 0).
-Otherwise, RE3 reads as '0'.
+The RE3 bit is only available when Master Clear Reset is disabled (MCLRE Configuration bit = 0); otherwise, RE3 reads as '0'.
 This bit is 4: read-only.